EliahKagan/palgoviz/basics/sll.md

 The callback must already contain information on the entry, and why would the table need to look something up in itself?
 If this intuition were correct, there would be nothing more to worry about.
-We wouldn't have to reason out how comparisons to keys with dead weak references work, if those comparison are never made, even to remove the keys.
+We wouldn't have to reason out how comparisons to keys with weak references to dead objects work, if those comparisons are never made, even to remove the keys.

 Unfortunately, this intuition is *not* correct. `WeakValueTable` does not promise not to search for the key of the entry it is removing.
 Furthermore, its